Italian 19-year-old Jannik Sinner reaches Miami Open final - WHIZ News

 “He has everything, no?”
 Bautista Agut said.
 “He has a big serve, he’s big, he moves well, he has very good groundstrokes.
 Mentally he’s also great and improving.
 He has a great future.”

-Sinner’s matchup against the No. 7-seeded Bautista Agut was a contrast in styles, with Sinner’s overpowering ground game gradually wearing down his dogged opponent.
+Sinner’s matchup against the No. 7-seeded Bautista Agut was a contrast in styles, with Sinner’s overpowering groundstrokes gradually wearing down his dogged opponent.

 Sinner caught a break at 3-all in the second set, when Bautista Agut let a ball go on break point, and it landed on the line.